aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_01_Iteration_and_2D.md

 # We set labels of x axis and y axis.
 ax.set_xlabel(r'$iteration$')
-ax.set_ylabel('$Tolerance$')
+ax.set_ylabel('l2_diff')
-ax.set_title('Tolerance decay');
+ax.set_title('l2_diff decay');
 ```

 For the problem considered, we observe that the tolerance decreases smoothly (in semi-log scale) during the iterative procedure.
-But this is not systematic, the decay may be very erratic in many cases.
+But this is not systematic, the decay may more erratic in some cases.

 Now the good news.
 You may safely repeat the above iteration method with larger values of `nx` or `ny`.
 Multiplying those values by 2 or 3 will likely not exhaust your computer.